 - promote communication with the church family as widely as possible

 - play a part in developing and maintaining support for present and future missionary work

 Below is a list of the people and organisations we are currently supporting.
-Copies of their prayer letters are available in church on Sunday.
-We are all called to serve in mission either as a goer or a sender.
+All Christians are called to serve in mission either as a goer or a sender.
 We can get involved by praying for those we support, keeping in touch, funding the work and participating in mission.

 Sarah works with OMF in Asia.
 OMF International is a Christian mission that serves the church and brings the gospel to some 12 countries in East Asia and has a pioneering ministry in others.
 We provide Christians with opportunities to share the love of Christ with East Asians worldwide.
 We also support Tim Jenkins, in Cambridge, an Area Mobiliser for this organisation.

 John Huntingdon’s Charity is a Sawston based charity providing advice and help with benefits, debt and housing issues.
 They give grants to individuals and groups that work in our community and can provide temporary housing for those in our community with the most need.
 You can help directly by donating food at Budgens, or volunteering.

 We believe that Christ-centred education is a powerful force for the transformation of individuals and societies.